zcabkle/pa-foodbank-worker-app/README.md

 Username: AdeleV@7nqjjm.onmicrosoft.com
 Password: <br>

-* You may be asked to enter use an authenticator code, refreshing the age removes this prompt.
+**You may be asked to enter use an authenticator code, refreshing the age removes this prompt.**<br>
-* You may be asked to extend your PowerApps plan, please select yes if this prompt appears.
+**You may be asked to extend your PowerApps plan, please select yes if this prompt appears.**

 You should now have access to the Foodbank Worker App on your device.